bacpop/TOMBOMBADIL_jax/README.md

 This writes `scalar_porB3_map_Allparams.csv`.

 ### 2. Per-site omega with maximum a posteriori (MAP) optimisation
+(takes about four minutes on one cpu core)

 This estimates one omega value for each codon site.